ccaccioppo/Network-File-Shares-and-Permissions/README.md

 <img src="https://i.imgur.com/cZo9Poi.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Return to ADUC on DC-1 and add some domain users to the newly created ACCOUNTANTS group.
-To do this, right-click the ACCOUNTANTS group, select Properties, navigate to the Members tab, and add the desired users.
-Also give the ACCOUNTANTS group read/write permissions for the accounting file now.
+Head back to ADUC on DC-1 and add a few domain users to the newly created ACCOUNTANTS group.
+To do this, simply right-click the ACCOUNTANTS group, choose Properties, go to the Members tab, and include the users you want.
+While you’re there, don’t forget to grant the ACCOUNTANTS group read/write permissions for the accounting file as well.
 </p>
 <br />